mbenetti/HPAC-Hot-path-analytic-container/README.md

 ## HPAC
 ### Hot-path analytic container for IoT scenarios
 <p align="center">
   <img width="600" height="300" src="https://i1.wp.com/codeblog.dotsandbrackets.com/wp-content/uploads/2017/01/grafana-dashboard.jpg?resize=598%2C306">
 </p>

 This repository was possible thanks to the work of many people before me: https://github.com/samuelebistoletti/docker-statsd-influxdb-grafana , https://github.com/philhawthorne/docker-influxdb-grafana , https://gist.github.com/xoseperez/e23334910fb45b0424b35c422760cb87 , https://www.home-assistant.io/blog/2017/04/25/influxdb-grafana-docker/ , https://medium.com/@petey5000/monitoring-your-home-network-with-influxdb-on-raspberry-pi-with-docker-78a23559ffea .

-For the optimal performance of the system the container must run in a 2-core x86 architecture with at least 2 GB of RAM and SSD (influxDB requirement).
-The idea behind is a solution for analytics of real time sensor data to use in IoT scenarios.
-The diference of this container is one more layer with node-red.
-The last layer is for ingestion of IoT data into InfluxDB.
+For the optimal performance of the system the container must run in a minimun of 2-core x86 architecture with 2 GB of RAM and SSD (solid state drive, influxDB requirement).
+The idea is a solution for dashboarding analytics andf real-time sensor data in IoT scenarios.
+The diference of this container respect with the rest is the addition of node-red.
+This last layer is used for ingestion (ETL) of the IoT data into InfluxDB for later analisis (OLAP).

 ## Versions use for the container